 Here are popular songs often played during the Kanwar Yatra, celebrating the devotion to Lord Shiva:

-1. “Bol Bam” – This is a highly energetic and devotional song staple during the Kanwar Yatra.
+- “Bol Bam” – This is a highly energetic and devotional song staple during the Kanwar Yatra.
 It encourages the chanting of “Bol Bam” by devotees.
-This is perhaps the most iconic Kanwar Yatra chant, often repeated rhythmically during the pilgrimage.
+This is perhaps the most iconic chant of the Kanwar Yatra, often repeated rhythmically during the pilgrimage.

 Message and Values of Kanwar Yatra